seth-beaty/catsAndDogsAI/README.md

 TensorBoard 2.17.1 at http://localhost:6006/ (Press CTRL+C to quit)
 ```

-At this point, you will just need to copy the ```localhost``` address above, copy it into a btrowser, and you should get a visualization of the
+At this point, you will just need to copy the ```localhost``` address above, copy it into a browser, and you should get a visualization of the
 results of however many models you ran.

 I got this simple project from the following: